mwolff44/pk-sbc/docs/faq/is-pks-softswitch.en.md

 # SPDX-License-Identifier: CC-BY-NC-SA-4.0
 --->

----
-title: Is P-KISS-SBC a voip softswitch
-description: P-KISS-SBC is a class 4 softswitch, it interconnects VoIP networks, carriers and IPBX.
----

 # Is P-KISS-SBC a VoIP softswitch ?

 A [softswitch](https://en.wikipedia.org/wiki/Softswitch) is a software component of a telecoms network used to connect calls between subscribers or other telecoms equipment.